alextakahashi/SAPFioriBikes/SAPFioriBikesBlog.md

-# SAPFioriBikes: Visualization of GoBike Stations with the SAP Fiori iOS SDK
+# SAPFioriBikes: Visualization of GoBike Stations Built with the SAP iOS SDK
+This blog describes a Ford GoBike app built with SAPFiori components that allows users to quickly and easily utilize the GoBike service by providing visualization of GoBike stations.
+The Ford GoBike map below clusters the stations into groups for easy accessibility:

 ![SAPFioriBikes iPhone](./ReadMeImages/No_Legend_iPhone.png?raw=true)

 [//]: # (Needs a public github link)
-> An implementation of the Ford GoBike map using the SAP Fiori iOS SDK.
-Check out the code [HERE](https://github.wdf.sap.corp/i860364/SAPFioriBikes)
+> Check out the Ford GoBike map implementation [HERE](https://github.wdf.sap.corp/i860364/SAPFioriBikes)

 # Inspiration

-If you are a Bay Area resident, you are sure to have come across the [Ford GoBike](https://www.fordgobike.com/) Stations.
-Members of the service can pick up a bike and ride to any other station to redock.
-This service provides a cheaper alternative to driving a car or using ride-share/carpooling and can be more convenient than waiting for public transit BART or Metro.
-On top of that, since bikes must be docked, our streets are cleaner and more accessible rather than an obstacle course with scattered bikes and scooters ([Lime and Bike pushed out of SF](https://www.sfchronicle.com/business/article/Shut-out-of-San-Francisco-Lime-and-Bird-look-13242319.php)).
-Especially with the [BART Transbay Tube Retrofit](https://www.bart.gov/about/projects/eqs/retrofit) starting February 2019, commuters are going to need as many options to get from one place to the other!
+San Francisco Bay Area residents are familiar with [Ford GoBike](https://www.fordgobike.com/) Stations.
+Members of the service pick up a bike from one station then ride to and redock at another station.
+This service provides a cost effective alternative to driving a car and ride-share options, and can be more convenient than waiting for public transit.
+Additionally, since bikes must be docked, our streets are cleaner, more accessible, and less clutered compared to other bike and scooter options ([Lime and Bike pushed out of SF](https://www.sfchronicle.com/business/article/Shut-out-of-San-Francisco-Lime-and-Bird-look-13242319.php)).
+Commuters are going to need as many options as possible to get from one place to the other,  especially during the [BART Transbay Tube Retrofit](https://www.bart.gov/about/projects/eqs/retrofit) starting February 2019.

-Looking at the Ford GoBike map, I noticed that it was cluttered with stations.
+Looking at the Ford GoBike map below, I noticed that it was cluttered with stations that were indistinguishable:

 ![Ford GoBike Map Cluttered Station](./ReadMeImages/Ford_Bikes_Unclustered.jpg?raw=true)

-Thankfully during WWDC 2017, MapKit introduced the [`MKClusterAnnotation`](https://developer.apple.com/documentation/mapkit/mkclusterannotation) which will consolidate annotations together.
+Fortunately during the Apple Worldwide Developers Confrence (WWDC 2017), MapKit introduced [`MKClusterAnnotation`](https://developer.apple.com/documentation/mapkit/mkclusterannotation) which consolidates annotations.

-The [TANDm](https://developer.apple.com/documentation/mapkit/mkannotationview/decluttering_a_map_with_mapkit_annotation_clustering) app showed clusters of annotations (bicycle, tricycle, and unicycle) annotations that translated nicely to the Ford GoBike bikes and eBikes.
+The [TANDm](https://developer.apple.com/documentation/mapkit/mkannotationview/decluttering_a_map_with_mapkit_annotation_clustering) app showed clusters of annotations (bicycle, tricycle, and unicycle) annotations that translated nicely to the Ford GoBike bikes and eBikes:

 ![TANDm Cluster Annotation Screen shot](./ReadMeImages/Tandm.png?raw=true)

-I used features from the [SAP Fiori iOS SDK](https://developer.apple.com/sap/) [Map Floorplan](https://experience.sap.com/fiori-design-ios/article/map/), to provide the foundation of my application.
-I make use of the `FUIMapToolbar` and `FUIMapLegend` to display annotations and what they mean.

 # Implementation

+I used features from:
+- [SAP Fiori iOS SDK](https://developer.apple.com/sap/) [Map Floorplan](https://experience.sap.com/fiori-design-ios/article/map/) to provide the foundation of the application
+-  `FUIMapToolbar` and `FUIMapLegend` to display annotations and describe what they mean
 [//]: # (Needs a public github link)
 Follow along using the code [HERE](https://github.wdf.sap.corp/i860364/SAPFioriBikes).